MarviXs/ASOS-QRCodes/README.md

         +String Browser
         +Guid QRCodeId
     }

     ApplicationUser "1" --> "*" QRCode : Owns
     QRCode "1" --> "*" ScanRecord : Has
+    ApplicationUser "1" --> "*" RefreshToken : Has
+    ApplicationUser "1" --> "*" ApplicationUserRole : Has
+    ApplicationRole "1" --> "*" ApplicationUserRole : Has

 ```

 ### Use Case Diagram